 This process has been accelerated by the increasing availability of market-leading free and open-source software (FOSS), resulting in a slew of popular and effective platform-agnostic modules, libraries and repositories.
 Many of these FOSS solutions are also implemented by major SaaS/MLaaS providers, whose offerings can either be integrated into your project in the long term or used at the ideation stage for rapid prototyping.

-Object detection requires the training of machine learning models, such as recurrent neural networks (RNNs) and convolutional neural networks (CNNs), on images where objects have been manually annotated and associated with a high-level concept (such as 'face', 'horse' or 'building').
+Object detection and automated visual inspection requires the training of machine learning models, such as recurrent neural networks (RNNs) and convolutional neural networks (CNNs), on images where objects have been manually annotated and associated with a high-level concept (such as 'face', 'horse' or 'building').

 After training on the data, a machine learning system can infer the existence of similar objects in new data, within certain parameters of tolerance, assuming that the data was not over-fitted through supervised or unsupervised learning, poor data selection, inappropriate learning rate schedules, or other factors that can make an algorithm ineffective on 'unseen' input (i.e. data that is similar to but not identical to the data that the model was trained on).